tubbytwins/bumwings-kbd/v001/info.md

    *  Perhaps use an IO expander instead of a separate MCU?
 Not trying to save cost here, but a separate MCU seems to be overkill for the job.
    *  Make it hot-swap capable; if it's plugged in, the RP2040 sees it and uses it; if not, it goes along without it.
 My spouse is using an old Microsoft Sidewinder (X4?) keyboard that has a detachable numpad, which is a really good idea and *more keyboards* should support this concept.
    *  Type-C seems nice: I really don't want to use TRS or TRRS connectors for this.
 However, it seems that very few companies sell "short" (<18 inch) Type-C cables that are known to work.
 Keebio is one of the few companies that does, for the Iris keyboard and others.
-*  Make a Bluetooth (BLE) version; some of the designs listed above use a module that could work nicely.
-   *  Examples:  HolyIOT, Minew, or Waveshare
 *  Make a true split version that could be integrated into a single plinth (or wooden board) with a tenting angle.
 *  Add an optional display: some companies seem to be making 1.4" rectangular LCDs with rounded corners.
 It would be nice to have one of these showing layer info and status in real-time while I type.
 *  Make another version that supports the Waveshare RP2040 LCD MCU module, which has a circular LCD screen and looks really cool.